yxmagithub/Ocean-CheckSum-PySocket-PyRegression/README.md

 1. create the checksum function
 2. parse the character string using the python regression expression
 3. create the UDP / TCP socket using python socket

+All the *.uno file are actually *.c files for arduino board